 Forty-one (41) systems of the sixty-three (63) considered for this report provided some sort of environmental testing/compliance information.
-Of the thirteen (13) systems that demonstrated potential to comply with California standards, seven (7) demonstrated compliance with the EPA's Vessel General Permit limits for total residual chlorine (TRC; 100 μg/l), and have a flexible mechanism for neutralizing residual chlorine.
-Five (5) of the thirteen systems that demonstrated potential to comply with Cailfornia standards utilize technologies other than chlorine or chlorinated compounds to treat ballast water (e.g. UV light), and are thus not covered under the Vessel General Permit.
-Of the six (6) systems that met or exceeded CA standards in >50% efficacy tests, all have received IMO Basic and Final Approvals for active substances or do not require these approvals.
-Of the four (4) systems that demonstrated potential to comply with California standards in 100% of shipboard tests (this number includes the one (1) system that did not conduct tests for total heterotrophic bacteria), three (3) provided data sufficient to demonstrate that treated water can neutralized by the system to comply with California's most stringent limits for total residual chlorine (TRC/TRO; freshwater limit = $20 \mu g/l$ , Ocean water limit = $60 \mu g/l$ ).
+Of the twelve (12) systems that demonstrated the ability to comply with California standards, seven (7) demonstrated compliance with the EPA's Vessel General Permit limits for total residual chlorine (TRC; 100 μg/l), and have a flexible mechanism for neutralizing residual chlorine.
+Five (5) of the twelve systems that demonstrated the ability to comply with Cailfornia standards utilize technologies other than chlorine or chlorinated compounds to treat ballast water (e.g. UV light), and are thus not covered under the Vessel General Permit.
+Of the six (6) systems that demonstrated the ability to treat ballast water to CA standards in >50% efficacy tests, all have received IMO Basic and Final Approvals for active substances or do not require these approvals.
+Of the four (4) systems that demonstrated the ability to comply with California standards in 100% of shipboard tests (this number includes the one (1) system that did not conduct tests for total heterotrophic bacteria), three (3) provided data sufficient to demonstrate that treated water can neutralized by the system to comply with California's most stringent limits for total residual chlorine (TRC/TRO; freshwater limit = 20 μg/l, Ocean water limit = 60 μg/l).
 Any system that utilizes chlorine or chlorine compounds will need to comply with California's 401 certification of the EPA's Vessel General Permit, which contains special conditions for chlorine residuals in effluents.
-The California State Water

-Board administers this certification, and anyone wishing to purchase a system for operation in California waters is advised to discuss whether any chlorine residuals produced by treatment technologies can be neutralized to legal levels for the state of California.
+The California State Water Board administers this certification, and anyone wishing to purchase a system for operation in California waters is advised to discuss whether any chlorine residuals produced by treatment technologies can be neutralized to legal levels for the state of California.